 If you have student loans, consider repayment options:

-- Income-Driven Repayment Plans: Federal loans will allow some payments based upon your income level.
+- Income-Driven Repayment Plans: Federal loans will allow some payments based on your income level.

-- Loan Forgiveness Programs: Some careers will result in loan forgiveness if a certain number of payments have been made.
+- Loan Forgiveness Programs: Some careers offer loan forgiveness if a certain number of payments have been made.

-- Don’t Co-Sign: If at all possible, don’t take on new debt for sons or daughters or grandchildren.
+- Don’t Co-Sign: If at all possible, don’t take on new debt for your sons, daughters, or grandchildren.

 8. Build an Emergency Fund